solargrammars/solargrammars.github.io/_posts/2017-01-03-colors-in-context.md

 similarity across sentences, at least we can see a bit more cohesion at color level.

-This is getting more interesting.
-We could then  TODO
+This is getting more interesting, but I do not a clear approach to treat the high variability ( in  other words, the randomness) of the color-token relationship in this configuration.

 ## More Structure through graphs